FE514 Advanced Excel for Finance and Accounting

 At the end of this course, students will be able to:

-1. Implement financial programs and models within the Excel/VBA environment.
+1. Implement financial programs and models within the Excel macro environment

 2. Create customized functions and procedures to facilitate computation.

-3. Write well-structured programs and understand VBA data structures and objects.
+3. Write well-structured programs and understand data structures and objects.

 Course Resources